 Consumers are urged to avoid weight loss supplements that are labeled as containing 2-aminoisoheptane or Aconiti kusnezoffii.
 These stimulants may cause adverse cardiac events or death, especially if combined with caffeine or if taken by someone with elevated blood pressure or during periods of extreme heat or dehydration.

 Consumers should seek NSF certified dietary supplements to avoid unintentionally consuming harmful compounds.

 Dietary Supplement Certification

 NSF International helped develop the only American National Standard for dietary supplements (NSF/ANSI 173).
 NSF’s accredited dietary supplement certification program is based on this standard (ANSI-Accredited Product Certification Body - Accreditation #0216).
 The program includes a label and formulation review, testing to verify the supplement does not contain harmful levels of contaminants and two facility audits annually to confirm compliance to Good Manufacturing Practices (GMPs).
-Products certified to NSF International’s stringent Certified for Sport® program include additional steps to screen supplements for more than 270 athletic banned substances.
+Products certified to NSF International’s stringent Certified for Sport® program include additional steps to screen supplements for 280 athletic banned substances.